Operational Stewardship & Data Governance

 You've seen the headlines.
 A neighboring district's student data was exposed.
 A university registrar got a ransomware notice on a Monday morning.
 A school board member asked why the audit flagged the print environment as an unreviewed endpoint, and nobody in the room had a great answer.

 Here's what most content on print security gets wrong: it treats device hardware as the primary risk, when in most school environments the primary risk is configuration, workflow, and governance.
-Your copier is probably more secure than your IT team thinks.
-It is almost certainly less configured to be secure.

 The distinction matters, because the fix for a hardware vulnerability is a vendor problem.
 The fix for a configuration gap is a conversation with someone who knows your environment, and then an afternoon of work.